UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Contact_Us.md

----
-title: Contact and Support
-categories:
- - User Guide
- - Internal:Address
- - Internal:Staff Names
-layout: docs
----

 # Contact and Support

-Users should direct any queries relating to their use of Research Computing services to the Research Computing Support Team at
+Users should direct any queries relating to their use of the DSH to the Research Computing Support Team at
 <rc-support@ucl.ac.uk> (see below).
 The team will respond to your question as
 quickly as possible, giving priority to requests that are deemed urgent on the basis of the information provided.